RandomInternetPreson/Lucid_Autonomy/README.md

 Making this number sufficiently large 5-10, will help remove duplicate citations while preserving differences in table detection for example.

+#### "Clear results.json":

-####"Clear results.json" will clear any screenshot information from the AI's memory, thus any information the AI has not explicitly written out during the conversation will be removed.
+Will clear any screenshot information from the AI's memory, thus any information the AI has not explicitly written out during the conversation will be removed.

+#### "Unload All Models":

-####"Unload All Models" will try to unload any loaded models if your LLM hallucinates and tries to look up a png that does not exist.
+Will try to unload any loaded models if your LLM hallucinates and tries to look up a png that does not exist.

-####Autonomous LLM utilization:
+#### Autonomous LLM utilization:

 Your favorite LLM can ask questions of two different vision models.
 Mini-CPM and Chartgemma (https://huggingface.co/ahmed-masry/chartgemma), it does this by using one of two trigger phrases: